sofiagd8799/sofiagd8799.github.io/hobbies.md

 ## Trips & Photography

 I love traveling and hiking, often bringing my camera along to capture the landscapes and moments that make each trip special.
-Below are some of my recent trips.
+Below are some of my recent trips (list also in progress :)).

 <p>
   <a class="btn btn--primary" href="https://www.instagram.com/sofiafotossss/" rel="noopener">See more photos on Instagram</a>